9 Best OKR Software for Microsoft Teams (2026)

 OKRs Tool Microsoft Teams Integration

-OKRs Tool is a lightweight, AI-powered OKR platform built for startups and scaling teams.
+OKRs Tool is a lightweight, AI-powered OKR platform built for teams inside growing companies.
 It keeps goal-setting, progress tracking, and alignment in one clean interface - without the complexity of enterprise tools

 Flat per-organisation pricing (not per seat) makes it one of the most cost-effective options available.